 Testosterone is a sex hormone often associated with males, though females have small amounts.
-If a male has a low level of testosterone, the symptoms can include erectile dysfunction, and reduced bone mass and sex drive.
+If a male has low testosterone, symptoms can include erectile dysfunction, and males and females may have reduced bone mass and sex drive.

 The hormone has many important functions, including:

 - the development of the bones and muscles

 - the deepening of the voice, hair growth, and other factors related to appearance